Back to Blog

-Breaking Down the Financial Aid Formula for Private Schools
+How to Break Down the Financial Aid Formula for Private Schools

-For private school K-12 families, financial aid can be an additional source of help to ensure their children can attend private school.
-Most K-12 private schools use the Parents’ Financial Statement (PFS) to determine aid.
-It gathers information about family size, income, and expenses and estimates how much a family can contribute to the costs of your school.
-The financial aid formula used in PFS can be a valuable resource for determining how much financial aid you can offer families.
+Most K-12 private schools use the Parents’ Financial Statement (PFS) to determine aid amounts.
+It gathers information about family size, income, and expenses to estimate how much a family can reasonably contribute to the costs of your school.
+The financial aid formula used in the PFS is a valuable resource for determining how much total financial aid you can offer families.

 To help your team develop transparent financial aid processes and build successful programs, we’ve broken down the components of financial aid and compiled a list of best practices.

-What Is the Financial Aid Formula in Private Schools?
+What is the Financial Aid Formula in Private Schools?

 While this formula may sound simple, deciding who to help and how much to give are significant choices.

-Components of Financial Aid Formula
+Components of a Financial Aid Formula

 Expected Family Contribution